IBM/virtual-insurance-assistant/README.md

 This section will require completion of the "Watson Knowledge Studio" tutorial beforehand.
 Once the tutorial has been completed, a custom model will be deployed to your Natural Language Understanding service instance.

 Collect the required credentials by navigating to your Natural Language Understanding instance in the IBM Cloud console.
-In the "credentials" section, copy your API key and URL, and place into your `.env` file

 ![](doc/source/images/nlu_creds.png)

+In the displayed "credentials" section, copy your API key and URL, and place into your `.env` file

 ```
 NATURAL_LANGUAGE_UNDERSTANDING_APIKEY="<apikey>"